From international driving permits to insurance coverage, here's what you need to know about renting a car abroad.

 - Looking to save money on rental rates and gas?
 Reserve the smallest model you can.
 Hybrid/electric vehicles are also available, but you'll have to be mindful of charging outlets.

-- In many countries, manual transmissions are the norm, and you'll have to pay a premium for an automatic and reserve it in advance.
+- Manual transmissions are the norm in many countries, which means you may have to pay a premium for an automatic and even reserve it in advance.

-Tip #4: Do you have the right insurance?
+Tip #4: Check that you have the right insurance

 - Familiarize yourself with the local rules of the road long before you get there.
-Know which side of the road to drive on, who has the right of way in a traffic circle and whether you're permitted to turn right (or left, in some countries) on a red light.
+For example, know which side of the road to drive on, who has the right of way in a traffic circle and whether you're permitted to turn right (or left, in some countries) on a red light.
 This information can be found in an up-to-date guidebook.

-- Smartphone mapping apps can be expensive to use and hard to access, depending on your cell phone plan.
-Take a printed road map as a backup.
-Renting a GPS unit from your rental car company is another option; set it to English if you don't know the local language.
+- While smartphone mapping apps are becoming more affordable and easier to access, it can also depend on your cellphone plan.
+Consider taking a printed roadmap as a back up.
+Renting a GPS unit from your rental car company is another option.

 A final note

 Before you go, make sure you have a copy of your rental contract.
-Know what it says regarding the time and place of drop-off and pick-up, as well as agency fees (e.g., eco-tax, extra amount for a second driver, or for a driver under 25 years of age).
+Know what it says regarding the time and place of drop-off and pick-up as well as agency fees (e.g., eco-tax, extra amounts for a second driver or for a driver under 25 years of age).
 Keep in mind that drivers under the age of 25 or over the age of 70 may face surcharges or may not be permitted to rent at all.

-Now you’re ready to go.
-Get behind the wheel and enjoy exploring unfamiliar places this summer!
+Now you're ready to go.
+Get behind the wheel and enjoy exploring unfamiliar places!